Table of Contents

 My dress cost me five thousand Kenya shillings; shoes seven hundred Kenya shillings and veil Kenya shillings five hundred, to mention a few!
-If you want a cheap but fabulous wedding, find more tips here. https://www.standardmedia.co.ke/evewoman/article/2001291115/how-to-have-your-dream-wedding-on-a-low-budget
+It’s possible to have a cheap but fabulous wedding.

 If only I had a video trail to attach!
 From the video, you would realize it just looks like one of those big weddings apart from the not-white dress, which is conspicuous!
 However, friends and relatives will never fail to unleash surprises.

 By the way, most people who have seen my wedding photos ask one question.
 Why did you decide to wear a normal dress?
 My answer is always simple; we need to have a proper appointment for you to understand my choice because it’s not just a quick answer.

 One of our friends wouldn’t imagine a wedding without flowers.
 She took it upon herself to incur the costs.
 The cars, hotel, and the church had quite some decorations courtesy of her contribution.

 Another friend wondered how the event would look like without entertainment.
 He veered in with entertainers who made the occasion more interesting.

 You must be wondering if people had something to eat, considering we had no caterers.
 We booked space and lunch for the small expected number in a hotel.
 To seal the deal, the cash presents were good enough to pay the bill!

 Besides, God will always send His people to give support where He sees a loophole for as long as it is all for His glory.
 He is the same God who converted water to wine at the wedding in Cana!

 My Final Thoughts